 Your Fund can be a “Spend-Down” fund where you grant the funds you donated to it.
 Or, you can specify that your fund is an endowment.

 An endowment is a permanent fund in which the money you donated becomes the principal and is never granted.
 Instead, the earnings from the principal of the fund are used to grant to nonprofit organizations.
 LACF has a Spending Policy for annually determining the earnings of each fund that can be used for grantmaking.
 Typically this is about 4% of the principal.

 The advantage of an endowment is that it can grant to the community in perpetuity while also growing over time.
 You can create different types of endowed funds.
-Some examples include:

-- Unrestricted endowed Fund.
+- Unrestricted Endowed Fund.
 The earnings from this type of fund are granted to the most important needs in the community.
 LACF’s Board of Directors determines how to grant the endowed fund’s earnings.

 - Donor Advised Fund.
 You and your heirs advise how the earnings are granted each year.